FLink30/FLink30/README.md

 # Hi, I’m Franziska :)

 ## About me:
 I study Mobile Media at the Media University based in Stuttgart, Germany.
-In my spare time i like going swimming, flying gliders, playing the guitar or drawing.
+In my spare time I like to swim, fly gliders, play guitar or draw.

 ## Skills & Experience:
 - **Java, Kotlin**